Algorithms for Massive Data -- Lecture Notes: Pattern matching on streams

+In the next paragraphs we introduce a sketch for Hamming distance between strings of the same length $n$.
+Then, we will apply this sketch to the approximate pattern matching problem on streams.
+Differently from the sketch of Section \ref{sec:Hamming sketch} (which can estimate $d_H(A,B) = D_H(A,B)/n$ with bounded error and bounded failure probability), the technique that we will describe here will allow us to compute (with high probability of success) the \emph{exact} Hamming distance $D_H(A,B)$ between two strings, only if this distance is below some threshold (maximum distance) $k$ (otherwise, we simply report that $D_H(A,B) \ge k$).
+The sketch' space usage will depend on $k$ and $n$.

-For simplicity, we first describe the algorithm for $k=1$, i.e. zero or one mismatch between the pattern and the stream.
-Let $y_{i:d} = y_{i}\ y_{i+d}\ y_{i+2d} \dots$.
-In other words, $y_{i:d}$ is the sub-pattern built by extracting one every $d$ characters from $y$, starting from character $y_i$.
-We call $y_{i:d}$ a \emph{shift} of $y$.
+For simplicity, we first describe the sketch and pattern matching algorithm for $k=1$, i.e. zero or one mismatch between the pattern and the stream.
+Then, we will extend the idea to arbitrary $k$.